-Competition StandingsHere you can see the scores for all contestants in all events.
+Here you can see the scores for all contestants in all events.
 This is particularly useful in the Pentathlon and Decathlon.
 Each contestant's scores are in separate columns.
 The contestant who just finished flying has his column highlighted.

 In addition to contestant scores, at the far right you can see the scores of Major Bill.
-These are scores of a real USAF Fighter Pilot, to give you a point of reference competition is over, this is the next screen anyway.
-Control Stick Fire Button exits the screen.
-Press it when you're done.
+These are scores of a real USAF Fighter Pilot, to give you a point of reference and comparison.

 If the competition is over, pressing any key displays the WGSP Hall of Fame.
 Did you get into the record books one of the World's Greatest Sport Pilots?

 F5 - See Hall of Fame: This allows you to view the "record books".
-If the
+If the competition is over, this is the next screen anyway.